trans-travel/trans-travel/us/ne.md

  * [2023 LB574 - Trans Youth Medical Care Ban](https://legiscan.com/NE/text/LB574/2023)

 ## General Safety

+Nebraska's executive order defining men and women based on sex assigned at birth creates an openly hostile state for trans travelers.
+This law does not depend upon surgical status, genitals, government ID, birth certificate, or any other "proof" of transition, and is wide-ranging across all state government programs and services.

 Nebraska has seen very widely publicized hate crimes against LGBT people.
 While these crimes may occur anywhere, and most anti-LGBT hate